 Apart from classroom work, the Cinema and Media Studies program offers a series of excursions to sites of artistic and historic interest within and in the vicinity of Paris.
 Indeed Paris itself, with its wealth of cinemas, museums, libraries, and theaters, its lively art, film, and literary scene, its rich traditions of creation and critique, plays a central role in the program and students will be expected to make full use of its cultural resources.

-The following courses will be offered in Winter 2024:
+The following courses were taught in Winter 2024:

 All participants also take a French language course.